samuel-antwi/momo-invoice/docs/product-requirements.md

 - Users have smartphones with WhatsApp installed and active MoMo accounts.
 - Initial pilot can operate without full KYC/AML compliance; revisit when scaling beyond £500 MRR.
 - Local taxes (VAT/NHIL) can be manually entered; automate once rules are confirmed.
-- Regulatory approvals for MoMo integrations can be obtained within 4-6 weeks once initiated.
+- Paystack merchant onboarding and MoMo settlement configuration complete within 2-3 weeks once initiated.
 - Africa's Talking SMS infrastructure is available and reliable for OTP messaging; email remains a fallback for edge cases.